Overview

 internet-business-law

-The McCarran-Ferguson Act precluded plaintiff’s Fair Housing Act cause of action against an insurance company that alleged discrimination against minorities in the use of credit scores for underwriting because Texas state law had already answered those questions by passing a statute that specifically authorized credit scoring subject to statutory limitations and regulatory standards enforced by the Department of Insurance.
-Appellant was represented by a business attorney.
+The McCarran-Ferguson Act precluded plaintiff’s Fair Housing Act cause of action against an insurance company that alleged discrimination against minorities in the use of credit scores for underwriting because Texas state law had already answered those questions passing a statute that specifically authorized credit scoring subject to statutory limitations and regulatory standards enforced the Department of Insurance.
+Appellant was represented a business attorney.

 Outcome